 Obviously, the Cosmopolitan is drifting away from Mountain Buggy’s core market (note the lack of air-filled tires).
 This model is clearly aiming at the multi-function market dominated by UPPAbaby’s Vista and Britax’s B-Ready.

-Along the same lines is the MB Mini travel system ($500)—basically, this is a Swift that substitutes foam filled wheels for the air tires.
+Along the same lines is the MB Mini travel system (Out of stock)—basically, this is a Swift that substitutes foam filled wheels for the air tires.
 This helps shave off a few pounds in weight—the MB Mini is 16.8 lbs.
 This stroller includes an infant seat and adds the new one hand fold and adjustable handle.
 An optional cup holder and snack tray are available.

-The Nano ($250, 13.1 lbs.) offers parents a lightweight travel stroller with universal infant car seat straps (to fit any infant car seat).
+The Nano ($199.99, 13.1 lbs.) offers parents a lightweight travel stroller with universal infant car seat straps (to fit any infant car seat).
 This stroller is clearly aimed at folks who do a lot of airplane travel.
 The Nano comes with a travel bag and doesn’t need to be gate checked … or so Mountain Buggy claims (grumpy airline gate attendants may not agree, however).
 The 2016 Nano has a few tweaks including a deeper seat recline, bigger canopy and a standing fold.
-We weighed the 2016 version at 12.5 lbs., which is impressive.
+It weighed in at 12.5 lbs., which is impressive.

 Our view.
 Mountain Buggy generally gets high marks for quality and usability.
 Fans love the off road ability, although critics wish the canopies were larger.
 We’ve also seen a few complaints from heavy users on the durability of tires—some folks go through one or two replacement sets because the tread wears too quickly.
 If Mountain Buggy could offer heavy duty tires as an accessory, that might do the trick.
 As we’ve mentioned before, air tires require user maintenance—filling them up with air, dealing with flats, etc. That’s the trade-off for the smoother ride.